 Develop a relationship where the claimant feels they can discuss issues as they emerge, helping to ensure that work search requirements remain reasonable and appropriate.

-In addition to ongoing contact and discretionary ad-hoc support, the following mandatory interventions must be applied unless requirements have been switched-off.
+In addition to ongoing contact and discretionary ad-hoc support, mandatory interventions must be applied unless requirements have been switched-off.
+See Regular coaching reviews.